 Planning for the Breach: Part 2

 Regulators, breach costs (and soon insurers) are driving Incident Response requirements and the evolution of standards around breach preparation and containment.
 Technology, however, will play an increasingly important role in bringing solutions that respond to regulators, litigation-driven costs, post-response audits and insurer standards as well as the expense of training, and operating an efficient IT team.

 Technology and the team

 Many of the established network appliances are beginning to add “Incident Response” (IR) modules into their framework.
 These, however, fall short of providing a solution that can seamlessly integrate all other devices.
 The flexibility of the “bolt-on” IR solutions to the myriad environments of users is further limited by proprietary development code.

 At the heart of technology’s support of IR is enhancing the efficiency of operations.
-Moving beyond the management of incidents by spreadsheets, email, screen-jockeying and ticket-tracking is just the beginning.
-A security middleware can optimize personnel services, with repeatable workflows reducing on-boarding requirements for new personnel, reducing human error of incident responders, and creating a framework for both pre- and post- response training and learning exercises.
+Moving beyond the management of incidents by spreadsheets, email, screen-jockeying, and ticket-tracking is just the beginning.
+A security middleware can optimize personnel services, with repeatable workflows reducing on-boarding requirements for new personnel, reducing the human error of incident responders, and creating a framework for both pre- and post- response training and learning exercises.
 Discrete machine-to-machine automation brings an additional advantage to the single-platform C4I, while a repository source of detailed information can be leveraged to support a wide range of role-based access, deployment, audit, regulatory or firm-driven environmental requirements.

 The best of the category-creating Incident Response technology solutions:

 - Are vendor agnostic, providing visibility and ingesting data/threat metrics from the disparate range of security network and application elements

 - Establish a single-pane platform for security program management and full life-cycle security operations

 - Automate incident response playbooks corresponding to pre-established workflows that notify and track the progress of responsible parties (including escalation hierarchies).
 Workflows accommodate the movement of incident response from technical activities to business processes and post-recovery analysis.